 The profession has been well established and recognised in many countries such as the UK, the USA and Europe since the 1940s.
-Art therapy has been recognised and regulated around the world by organisations such as the British Association of Art Therapists, the Health and Care Professions Council (HCPC) and the American Art Therapy Association.
-Creative arts therapists in other parts of the world who work in modalities other than the visual arts are usually recognised and regulated by separate professional bodies, such as the Association for Dance Movement Psychotherapy, or the British Association of Dramatherapy.
-Increasingly other countries are recognising the value of regulating the various creative arts therapies within one professional body such as ANZACATA.
+Creative Arts Therapy has been recognised and regulated around the world by organisations such as the Health and Care Professions Council (HCPC) in the UK and the American Art Therapy Association.
+Creative Arts Therapists in other parts of the world who work in modalities other than the visual arts are usually recognised and regulated by separate professional bodies, such as the Association for Dance Movement Psychotherapy, or the British Association of Dramatherapy.
+Increasingly other countries are recognising the value of regulating the various Creative Arts Therapies within one professional body such as ANZACATA.

-Contemporary neurobiological research into trauma suggests that trauma has a powerful physical component and thus the first step in addressing trauma should attend to embodied trauma responses.
-Because the creative arts therapies are based on body awareness they can effectively address trauma and emotional and physical dis-regulation.
-Creative arts therapies can increase resilience by improving the sense of agency and self-understanding through the ability to express feelings symbolically.
+Contemporary neurobiological research into trauma suggests that trauma has a powerful physical component and thus the first step in addressing trauma should be to attend to embodied trauma responses.
+Because the Creative Arts Therapies are based on body awareness they can effectively address trauma and emotional and physical dysregulation.
+Creative Arts Therapies can increase resilience by improving the sense of agency and self-understanding through the ability to express feelings symbolically.
 This can give new perspectives on oneself and on one's world view, which is essential in the recovery process.

-If you would like to locate professionally qualified creative arts therapists in your region for yourself or for someone else, you will find a creative arts therapist directory listing therapists by region, state and country, by speciality, by reasons for therapy, and by approaches, on this website.
+If you would like to locate professionally qualified Creative Arts Therapists in your region for yourself or for someone else, you will find a Creative Arts Therapist directory listing therapists by region, state and country, by specialty, by reasons for therapy, and by approaches, on this website.
 Please go to our 'Find a Therapist' Directory.